n-genesis/finxact-json-vscode/README.md

 4. Make sure to restart VS Code for the extension to be added.

 ## Using Formatter
-To format a JSON file simply Right click and select �Finxact JSON Schema� or press (Ctrl+Alt+P).
+To format a JSON file simply Right click and select "Finxact JSON Format" or press (Ctrl+Alt+P).

 > **Recommended:** To make it a little easier when editing it really helps to first default format the file so when adding new values the cursor is a little more predictable in its positioning for new lines.